 Scenarios are stories about plausible alternative futures (Wright, 2005).
-They differ from forecasts in that they explore possible futures rather than predict a single point future.
-Figure 5.7 shows two different scenarios - A and B - where the outcome - measured on two dimensions - is influenced by both convergent and divergent forces.
+They differ from forecasts in that they explore possible futures rather than predict a single future point.
+Figure A.7 shows two different scenarios - A and B - where the outcome - measured on two dimensions - is influenced by both convergent and divergent forces.